liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 Follow these steps:

-1. As an administrator, select the following link, which will populate a help query in the admin center: [SharePoint Migration over 100 TB](https://admin.microsoft.com/AdminPortal/?searchSolutions=SharePoint%20Migration%20over%20100TB)
+1. As an administrator, select the following link, which populates a help query in the admin center: [SharePoint Migration over 100 TB](https://admin.microsoft.com/AdminPortal/?searchSolutions=SharePoint%20Migration%20over%20100TB)

 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.